Cartels recruit Ecuadorian fishermen to transport drugs; Some get rich while others disappear

 One of his meetings was in Jaramijó, a small fishing village in Santa Elena Province.
 “He listened to our stories, about the people who have become suddenly rich and about those who never came home,” said Cardenas.
 “We told him about how our brothers and husbands are threatened by the drug people if they refuse to work for them.
 Sometimes, they shoot them, but this is out on the ocean so there are no bodies.”

 According to Alvarez, it is often difficult for law enforcement agencies to get information about cartel activity because of the close-knit nature of most fishing communities.
 “People are scared to talk because of what the cartels might do,” he says.
 “But when they do talk they have a great deal to tell us.”
-In one village near Puerto Lopez, police have received 158 complaints since the beginning of the year.”
+In one village near Puerto Lopez, police have received 158 complaints since since late 2020.”

 Both the national police and the Ecuadorian coast guard, a branch of the navy, have added resources to combat the growing problem.
 “The government is doing what it did 10 years ago to stop drugs moving through the central valley, form Peru to Colombia,” Alvarez says.
 “We shut off that route so now we need to fight it in the Pacific Ocean but that’s not easy.
 It’s a big ocean and there are many poor fisherman trying to make a living.”